Actindo-AG/Documentation/DatabaseAndReporting/Integration/04_ManageConnections.md

 # Manage the connections

-Establish a connection to a time series database; in order to write data from your databases to a time series database at regular intervals.
+Establish a connection to a time series database in order to write data from your databases to a time series database at regular intervals.

 A driver to connect to InfluxDB&trade;[^1] is preinstalled in the *Database and reporting* module and is available in two versions.
 We currently support version 1 and 2 of InfluxDB&trade;.
 Depending on the version, the credentials differ.
 All necessary credentials to establish the connection have to be provided by the administrator managing InfluxDB&trade; instance.
 For detailed information, see the [InfluxDB&trade; website](https://influxdata.com).